small-tech/jsdb/README.md

 ## It’s just JavaScript!

+Given that a JSDF file is just JavaScript.

+The first line is a single assignment of all the data that existed in the table when it was created or last loaded.

+The second line is a [UMD](https://github.com/umdjs/umd)-style declaration.

+Any changes to the table within the last session that it was open are written, one statement per line, starting with the third line.

-Given that a JSDF file is just JavaScript, and includes a [UMD](https://github.com/umdjs/umd)-like declaration in its header (the first two lines), you can simply `require()` it as a module in Node.js or even load it in a script tag.
+Since the format contains a UMD-style declaration, you can simply `require()` a JSDF file as a module in Node.js or even load it using a script tag.

 For example, create an _index.html_ file with the following content in the same folder as the other script and serve it locally using [Site.js](https://sitejs.org) and you will see the data printed out in your browser: